-Live events are a unique type of content that has immense community engagement influence.
-The fact that it is live, forces users to be present, in the moment.
+Live events are a unique type of content that brings in immense community engagement and influence.
+The fact that it is live and forces users to be present at the moment.
 No other type of content can do this.

 Research shows that people really like live content.
 They watch live content 8x longer than on-demand content.